mlamont/pear/notes.md

 - a form of `delegatecall` is in the PPP's `fallback()`
 - PPP uses 'unstructured storage': semi-random slots used for PPP, avoiding collisions with LLL's storage slots
 - It's on the user to have new LLLs extend previous LLLs, basically: new LLLs append state variables to old LLLs

+# Open Questions

+- Does V2 need `initialize()`?
+- How to end upgradeability?
+- Where do I find all 3 contracts, both in local & testnet blockchains?

+# Other Notes

+- so it looks like only the first LLL's `initialize` is run, and not the subsequent LLLs'